hongvincent/ai-performance-engineering/code/ch2/README.md

 ## Key Takeaways

-1. **Know your specs**: B200 has 180 GB (not 192) and 148 SMs (not 192).
+1. **Know your specs**: NVIDIA GPU has 180 GB (not 192) and 148 SMs (not 192).
 Using wrong specs leads to incorrect performance expectations.

 2. **Memory bandwidth is the bottleneck**: Most models are memory-bound.
 HBM3e bandwidth (8 TB/s) matters more than compute (2000 TFLOPS) for large models.